The 10 Happiest Countries In The World To Teach In

 Can I teach in one of the happiest countries in the world?

-Yes, we know, this is the question we’re all asking.
-After all, if they’re the happiest countries in the world, why wouldn’t we want to live there?
-As teachers of English as a Foreign Language, the question then becomes: can I teach English there?
+This is the question we’re all asking.
+After all, why wouldn’t we want to live there?
+As teachers of English as a foreign language, the question then becomes: can I teach English there?

 Let’s look at the different options.